 Here is some additional information on grant deeds.
 A grant deed is used in the State of California.
-There is another type of deed called a warrenty deed as well.
-A warrenty deed however is not used in the State of California.
+There is another type of deed called a warranty deed as well.
+A warranty deed however is not used in the State of California.

-Now let’s look at a warrenty deed.
-This type of deed is one that is responsible for the transfer of ownership and precisley promises the buyer that the grantor now has title to the property.
+Now let’s look at a warranty deed.
+This type of deed is one that is responsible for the transfer of ownership and precisely promises the buyer that the grantor now has title to the property.
 This type of deed might have other details and agreements concerning the transaction.

 Please feel free to call Andrea’s Mobile Notary to schedule an appointment for your grant deed notarization.